-- 1. Research complementary to that of the Joint Centre shall be carried out in the fields of nuclear fusion, separation of isotopes other than uranium-235, chemistry, physics, electronics, metallurgy and radiobiology. - 2.
-Until the proposed materials-testing reactor comes into operation, the Centre may rent space for experiments in high-flux reactors of Member States. - 3.
-The Centre may make use of the specialised installations of Joint Undertakings to be established in accordance with Chapter V, by assigning to them by contract certain research of a general scientific nature.
+1. Research complementary to that of the Joint Centre shall be carried out in the fields of nuclear fusion, separation of isotopes other than uranium-235, chemistry, physics, electronics, metallurgy and radiobiology.

+2. The Centre may arrange to have use of space for experiments in high-flux reactors of Member States.1

+3. The Centre may make use of the specialized installations of Joint Undertakings to be established in accordance with Chapter V, by assigning to them by contract certain research of a general scientific nature.